-Will is from Palatine, Illinois, and received his B.S. and M.S. in Chemical and Biological Engineering from Northwestern University in 2017 and 2018, performing research in synthetic biology and cell-free protein synthesis and completing his master’s thesis under Prof. Michael Jewett.
-He joined the Pritzker School of Molecular Engineering as a graduate student in 2018 and is co-advised by Professors Juan Mendoza and Juan de Pablo.
-Broadly, Will is interested in better understanding protein structure and function and how protein-based technologies can be used to solve a wide range of challenges.
-Outside of the lab, Will enjoys nature (especially plants), writing, jazz music, and learning.
+Will is from Palatine, IL and received his B.S. and M.S. in Chemical and Biological Engineering from Northwestern University in 2017 and 2018, performing research in synthetic biology and cell-free protein synthesis and completing his master’s thesis under Prof. Michael Jewett.
+He joined the PME as a graduate student in 2018 and is co-advised by Professors Juan Mendoza and Juan de Pablo.
+Broadly, Will is interested in better understanding protein structure and function and how protein-based technologies can be applied to a wide range of challenges.
+Outside of the lab, Will enjoys nature (especially plants) and learning.
+If you’re interested in working together, please reach out!